autonomousvision/autonomousvision.github.io/_posts/2019-04-24-occupancy-networks.md

 - is not restricted to a specific domain (e.g. object class)
 - blends well with deep learning techniques?

-Even though this whishlist sound very ambitious, it turns out that it is indeed possible to find a representation of 3D geometry which satisfies all of these requirements.
+Even though this whish list sound very ambitious, it turns out that it is indeed possible to find a representation of 3D geometry which satisfies all of these requirements.

 # Our Approach
 In our paper we propose a simple solution to all the requirements mentioned in the previous section.
 We wondered: When we use deep neural networks for data processing, why not also use them for representing geometry?
 Instead of artifically separating data processing of the input and the representation of the output, we propose to represent the 3D geometry itself as the decision boundary of a deep learning classifier: